 - employ strategies to shift power relations in research endeavors to ensure that all participants have a say.

-Why UT Austin College of Education, and why now?
+Why UT Austin College of Education?